-For nearly 20 years, WIOMSA, the Marine Research Council for the Western Indian Ocean has contributed to a better understanding of the region's marine and coastal environment; a region covering Africa's entire East Coast, as well as five of the Western Indian Ocean's island nations.
+For more than 20 years, WIOMSA (the Western Indian Ocean Marine Science Association) has contributed to a better understanding of the region's marine and coastal environment; a region covering Africa's entire East Coast, as well as five of the Western Indian Ocean's island nations.
 Climate research however, is a relatively new area.
-WIOMSA, with the support of a three-year grant from Sida, is studying how climate change affects the seas and coastal zones, and what adaptation measures will be most beneficial.
+WIOMSA is studying how climate change affects the seas and coastal zones, and what adaptation measures will be most beneficial at different levels.

-The mangrove trees' ability to cope with floods or increased sedimentation is another research project.
+The mangrove trees' ability to cope with floods or increased sedimentation is an example of a research project.
 This is aimed at identifying which species of mangrove have the greatest resilience to being planted in the most sensitive and vulnerable areas.

-Climate change means long-term change.
-But the people in the poor coastal villages are more focused on how to cope with tomorrow than the situation in five years' time, according to Julius Francis.
-One of the projects will therefore look at the short-term fluctuations of the climate, and see how they relate to long-term change.
+WIOMSA has also studied the short-term fluctuations of the climate, and see how they relate to long-term change.
+The people in the poor coastal villages are more focused on how to cope with tomorrow than the situation in five years' time, according to Julius Francis.

 "Researchers have studied how the changed rainfall patterns are linked to the rising sea temperatures.
 Based on that, they will develop a model that can inform farmers if the rains will arrive on time.
 The impact of sea temperatures on monsoon winds is also being studied as many fishermen say that the periods with strong winds increase, reducing the number of days to go fishing."

 In order for climate change research to make a real difference, a long-term perspective is required.
-And ensuring improved cooperation between researchers and policymakers, so that the knowledge generated informs decision-making, says Julius Francis:
+And ensuring improved cooperation between researchers and policymakers, so that the knowledge generated informs decision-making.

 "We say to the scientists receiving funding, that they must think further ahead than simply having their results published in a magazine.
-In some of our projects we have been successful in doing this, and we receive recognition for being the region's leading research council with the largest portfolio of climate change-related projects.”
+In some of our projects we have been successful in doing this, and we receive recognition for being the region's leading research council with the largest portfolio of climate change-related projects", says Julius Francis.